lemlac/mulem/docs/reference.md

 ## Expressions and Blocks

 A program is a sequence of expressions.
-Blocks are created with `:` after a construct, followed by indented content.
+The golden rule in Mulang is that *any line ending in `:` or `=` starts a block.* Blocks are created with `:` after a construct, followed by indented content.
 The last expression in a block is its value.

 ```
 if condition: